1 November 2019

 The use of special floor mats helps to create a story time space that subtly tells children that this is where they will put on their ‘listening hats’ and pay attention.
 Puzzles, toys, and other books are put away while the librarian reads and sings, and the conversation revolves around the stories and the children’s responses.

 Using floor mats creates a special place that invites parents and caregivers to actively participate in story time with their child, too.
 Sitting together, side by side or on laps, adds a physical closeness to the reading experience, helping engagement with the story.
 This is incredibly effective when fostering early literacy skills and demonstrating to the child that reading and singing are activities that are enjoyed by everyone.

 Paying attention while being uncomfortable is pretty much impossible.
-With specially designed floor mats, children can sit comfortably, making focusing on a story a little easier.
+Our specially designed floor mats, mean children can sit comfortably, making focusing on a story a little easier.
 Wipe clean mats mean the floor space is hygienic, too, and staying at ground level is safe for everyone from crawlers to cross-legged school kids.

 We've covered all bases for our little people!
 If you're after something with a more cosy feel for indoors, did you know we have a beautiful range of colourful indoor Chindi Rugs to help create a vibrant, inspiring feel for story-time in any room.
 And whilst we've got you, have you thought about engaging your little one/s one step further and taking up Yoga together?
 We have a cute range of children's eco friendly yoga mats, specially designed with children in mind!
 Yoga is being practiced more and more in educational settings, and what a great addition our gorgeous yoga mats are to any space!